Environmental history of the United States: Western frontier

+As settlers spread Westward, their desire to commodify the land conflicted with the existence of Native peoples in those regions.
+In turn, military campaigns were utilized for forced removal.
+Some examples of this were long marches off land to reservations or prison camps at gunpoint such as the Long Walk of the Diné in 1864 and the Trail of Tears for the Cherokee, Creek, Chickasaw, Seminole, and Choctaw from 1838 to 1839.
+Removals led to the deaths of over 25 percent of those forced to march and the loss of life-sustaining livestock and crops.
+For some people, their new lands resembled those they left behind and were able to adapt to new environments while altering their way of lives to fit the infrastructure of American expansion that spread into the West and onto their land such as railroads.
+However, during the Diné's forced walk to the first reservation in the West, many died before and after arriving.
+The land provided was overpopulated with brackish water and an inadequate amount of firewood.
+Despite attempts to continue farming practices, both the irrigation system and crops failed.
+See Indian removal.

 By 1813, the western frontier had reached the Mississippi River.
 St. Louis, Missouri was the largest town on the frontier, the gateway for travel westward, and a principal trading center for Mississippi River traffic and inland commerce.
 There was wide agreement on the need to settle the new territories quickly, but the debate polarized over the price the government should charge.
 The conservatives and Whigs, typified by president John Quincy Adams, wanted a moderated pace that charged the newcomers enough to pay the costs of the federal government.
 The Democrats, however, tolerated a wild scramble for land at very low prices.
 The final resolution came in the Homestead Law of 1862, with a moderated pace that gave settlers 160 acres free after they worked on it for five years.